Leonard907/Leonard907.github.io/_pages/about.md

 Hello🙋, I'm Litu Ou, a first year PhD student at the University of Edinburgh, supervised by [Prof. Mirella Lapata](https://homepages.inf.ed.ac.uk/mlap/).
 Previously, I was an intern at the Tongyi Lab working on the [Tongyi DeepResearch project](https://github.com/Alibaba-NLP/DeepResearch).
 My current research interests lie in improving long context understanding and long horizon task solving abilities in LLMs.
 Below list the specific areas I'm focusing on:

 - Explore current limitations of LLMs dealing with tasks requiring very long input contexts
-- Enhancing long context capabilities through various techniques, such as synthetic data generation, post-training and architectural modifications
+- Enhance long context capabilities through various techniques, such as synthetic data generation, post-training and architectural modifications
-- Developing LLM Agents capable of engaging in multi-step reasoning and planning to solve difficult tasks
+- Develop LLM Agents capable of engaging in multi-step reasoning and planning to solve difficult tasks
-- Resolving dilemmas between long context and long horizon task solving through context engineering and memory mechanisms
+- Resolve dilemmas between long context and long horizon task solving through context engineering and memory mechanisms

 ---